-The Government of Papua New Guinea (GoPNG) has requested the Asian Development Bank (ADB) to provide a loan to replace bridges along five major highways.
-The bridges are mainly Bailey bridges and after removal the bridges will be rehabilitated and re-erected on rural roads where they can provide safe and reliable access for previously inaccessible rural communities.
+10. The Government of Papua New Guinea (GoPNG) has requested the Asian Development Bank (ADB) to provide a loan to replace ageing and unsafe bridges along five national highways.
+Many of the bridges that are to be replaced are Bailey bridges and after removal Bailey bridges will be re-erected on rural roads to improve accessibility for rural communities.
 The project is prepared under the Project Preparation Technical Assistance (PPTA) No. 7594-PNG.
 The Executing Agency (EA) and the Implementing Agency (IA) for the PPTA is the PNG Department of Works (DoW).

-The Project will enhance social and economic development in rural areas by providing safer access to markets and social services for rural population along selected road corridors.
+11. The Project will enhance social and economic development in rural areas by providing safer access to markets and social services for rural population along selected road corridors.
 The outputs will be (i) reduced bottlenecks on the national roads, (ii) safer journey and reduced travel time, (iii) improved capacity of the road agencies (DOW and NRA1) to manage bridge assets, and (iv) maintenance of rural bridges by beneficiary communities.

-This Initial Environmental Examination presents the environmental assessment of replacing the Sivitatano bridge along the Ramu Highway.
+12. This Initial Environmental Examination presents the environmental assessment of replacing three bridges and two causeways along the Sepik Highway.
 The IEE has been submitted to the ADB by the PNG Department of Works and has been carried out to comply with the Asian Development Bank Safeguard Policy Statement, June 2009.
 Bridge replacement does not trigger the PNG Environment (Prescribed Activities) Regulation of 2000 and instead the DoW will review the IEE with regard to their Code of Practice for Environmental Assessment of Roads and Bridges.